 There are a couple of key differences between nightmares and night terrors that make them distinct experiences.
-While nightmares or bad dreams are common amongst children, with about 10 - 50% of children aged 3 - 6 experiencing them, kids' night terrors are far more rare, affecting about 3% of them.
+While nightmares or bad dreams are common amongst children, night terrors are often rarer, and have more severe consequences, especially in younger kids.

 The most important difference between nightmares and night terrors is that while usually, children are consolable through nightmares, they’re unable to snap out of a night terror until it is done.
 A young child who’s in the middle of a nightmare night seems a little restless in their sleep but can be comforted quickly.
 With night terrors, panic overrides the system while your child is sleeping, leaving them to be inconsolable until it’s over.

 Other notable differences between nightmares and night terrors are the stage of sleep they occur in.
 Whereas nightmares and bad dreams occur when all other dreaming happens, which is during REM sleep, nightmares take place more frequently during NREM sleep.
 Learning to differentiate between these two can help you figure out how to help your child a lot quicker.